jodymgustafson/power-chord-music-theory/README.md

 This is a npm package of music theory utilities created for the Power Chord app.

 ## Notes
-- Notes are immutable objects that can be obtained by calling the getNote() function.
+- Notes are immutable objects that represent a note
+- Get an instance by calling the `getNote()` function.
 - Notes are sigletons by name and octave.
 Therefore to check if two notes have the same name and octave simply use the equality operator
   - `getNote("A#", 4) === getNote("A#", 4) => true`.
-- If you want to check equality without regard to note name use the equals() method.
+- If you want to check equality without regard to note name use the `equals()` method.
 For example, A#4 is the same as Bb4 even though they have different names.
   - `getNote("A#", 4).equals(getNote("Bb", 4)) => true`
 - If you want to check equality without regard to note name or octave use the equalsIgnoreOctave() method.
   - `getNote("A#", 5).equalsIgnoreCase(getNote("Bb", 4)) => true`